Building High-Performance PHP Applications with Swoole in ServBay

 40

-Step 3: Run the Swoole Server
+Step 3: Run Your Swoole Server

-Make sure your terminal is currently in the servbay-swoole-http
+Make sure you’re in the servbay-swoole-http

 php server.php